pepzicles/diy-lovemessengers-nycresistor/Feb 2025/README.md

 by Julia Daser and Pepi Ng
 <br>
 <br>
-Thank you Aiyo Cheboi for your help 💕
+Thank you Aiyo Cheboi for your help 💖
+Thank you Grace Park for the graphic design 💖
 <br>